PaulleDemon/AdoStrings-support/privacy.md

 Cookies and Web Beacons
 Like any other website, AdoStrings uses ‘cookies'.
 These cookies are used to store information including visitors' preferences, and the pages on the website that the visitor accessed or visited.
 The information is used to optimize the users' experience by customizing our web page content based on visitors' browser type and/or other information.

-DoubleClick DART Cookie
-Google is one of a third-party vendor on our site.
-It also uses cookies, known as DART cookies, to serve ads to our site visitors based upon their visit to www.website.com and other sites on the internet.
-However, visitors may choose to decline the use of DART cookies by visiting the Google ad and content network Privacy Policy at the following URL – https://policies.google.com/technologies/ads.

 Third-Party Privacy Policies

-AdoStrings's Privacy Policy does not apply to other advertisers or websites.
-Thus, we are advising you to consult the respective Privacy Policies of these third-party ad servers for more detailed information.
+AdoStrings's Privacy Policy does not apply to other websites.
+Thus, we are advising you to consult the respective Privacy Policies of these third-party servers for more detailed information.
 It may include their practices and instructions about how to opt-out of certain options.
-You may find a complete list of these Privacy Policies and their links here: Privacy Policy Links.

 You can choose to disable cookies through your individual browser options.
 To know more detailed information about cookie management with specific web browsers, it can be found at the browsers' respective websites.
 What Are Cookies?